ktaylor63/southeast/site/content/articles/many-partners-work-together-to-protect-the-Amazon-of-the-south-for-generations-to-come.md

 {{< youtube HZ2VeVXq6AE >}}

-Most of the land bordering the Altamaha was once slash and loblolly pine bought from Rayonier, International Paper and other timber companies and set aside for hunting and fishing.
+Most of the land bordering the Altamaha was once slash and loblolly pine bought from Rayonier, International Paper and other timber companies and set aside for hunting and fishing.The timber companies work diligently with the state, the Service and others to make sure the deals work in a timely fashion.
 Increasingly, though, Georgia’s DNR and the Service seek new “customers” keen on different recreational activities.
 Altama Plantation, for example, a 4,000-acre state-owned tract outside Brunswick, offers hikers, bikers and birders miles of carriage roads and sandy trails wending through an old rice plantation steeped in history.

 ## “How quietly flow thy peaceful floods”